Royal cinclodes

-The royal cinclodes (Cinclodes aricomae) is a Critically Endangered passerine bird in the Furnariinae subfamily of the ovenbird family Furnariidae.
+The royal cinclodes (Cinclodes aricomae) is an Endangered passerine bird in the Furnariinae subfamily of the ovenbird family Furnariidae.
 It is found in Bolivia and Peru.

 Taxonomy and systematics

 Several authors have treated the royal and stout-billed cinclodes (C. excelsior) as conspecific.
 The South American Classification Committee of the American Ornithological Society considers the evidence to be weak but is seeking a proposal for that treatment's acceptance.
 The royal cinclodes is monotypic.

 Description

 The royal cinclodes is 20 to 21 cm long and weighs about 50 g.
 It is a large cinclodes with a decurved, thick-based, bill.
 The sexes have the same plumage.
 Adults have a pale buffish supercilium that extends to the nape, a whitish malar area with thin dark bars, and an otherwise dark brown face.
 Their crown and upperparts are dark brown.
 Their wings are also dark brown, with black-edged rufous across the base of the flight feathers.
 Their tail is blackish.
 Their throat is whitish with thin dark bars and their underparts are dark brown with wide white streaks on the breast.
 Their iris is dark brown to brown, their bill black, and their legs and feet dark pinkish gray to black.